Jeremy Pena Player Props: Astros vs. Rays

 Jeremy Pena At The Plate

-- Pena is hitting .217 with six doubles, four home runs and four walks.
+- Pena is batting .229 with seven doubles, four home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.